AlexanderGH/presubmitchecks/presubmitchecks-core/src/main/kotlin/org/undermined/presubmitchecks/checks/IfChangeThenChangeChecker.md

 specified.
 Blocks may be nested, but start and end directives must be balanced.

 ```
-// Special syntax to disable procesing this lint in the rest of the file.
+// Special syntax to disable processing this lint in the rest of the file.
 // Useful for using the check string in things like documentation.
 // LINT.IfChange(@ignore)

 // Anonymous Block
 LINT.IfChange
 // Labeled Block
-// Note: Label must match [a-z-]+
+// Note: Label must match [A-Za-z-]+
 LINT.IfChange(my-block-name)

 // Relative path to another file.